najiaaleeya/2403-ITT440/10% Individual Assignment/12 MUHAMMAD AFIQ BIN MANSOR/README.md

 Sockets are used for client and server interaction.
 The client(s) connect to the server, exchange information and disconnect.
 More about <a href="https://www.ibm.com/docs/en/i/7.5?topic=communications-socket-programming" target= "blank"> Socket Programming</a> can be found here.

 ## Network Time Protocol (NTP)
 Network Time Protocol(NTP) is a protocol that allows the synchronization of system clocks.
 NTP provides reliability for transmitting and receiving accurate time over TCP/IP based networks.
-NTP is widely deployed to sync computer clocks to each other and to international standards
+NTP is widely deployed to sync computer clocks to each other and to international standards.

 ## Overview
 The script is designed to retrieve current time and date from a Network Time Server using Network time Protocol (NTP).
 It **establishes** a TCP connection with the Network Time Server, **sends** a request for the current time and date, **receives** the response, **decodes** binary data into a string and **returns** the data.